MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Clear-CsDeviceUpdateFile.md

 # Clear-CsDeviceUpdateFile

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Deletes any rejected device update files that are no longer associated with a device.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Deletes any rejected device update files that are no longer associated with a device.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX